In The Quest For New Ideas, Can The Internet Replace Random Real-Life Discovery? What does Renaissance art have in common with a pencil?

-S CAMPER is a technique you can use to spark your creativity and help you overcome any challenge you may be facing.
+Creative Problem Solving with SCAMPER.
+SCAMPER is a technique you can use to spark your creativity and help you overcome any challenge you may be facing.
 In essence, SCAMPER is a general-purpose checklist with idea-spurring questions — which is both easy to use and surprisingly powerful.
 It was created by Bob Eberle in the early 70s, and it definitely stood the test of time.
 Steal Like an Artist: Austin Kleon on Combinatorial Creativity.